How to Configure Agents

 1. Customer Support Agent Instruction

-Greet the user warmly, introduce yourself as a Customer Support Agent designed
+Greet the user warmly, and introduce yourself as a Customer Support Agent designed

 to assist with inquiries and issues, and ask how you can help them today.